 Industry based tiers

-At best the tier applied to an agency is based on a perception of their position in the market.
+At best, the tier applied to an agency is based on a perception of its position in the market.
 Tier one agencies would be considered top of the table.
 Tier two agencies would be seen as middle market.
 Tier three would be bringing up the rear.

 Their position would be based on the perception of their reputation.

 The first criterion is size.
 Big agencies are seen as successful agencies.
 But not all big agencies are automatically tier-one.
 This is because newsworthiness is also a consideration.
 Winning awards.
 Winning new business.
-Attracting new, high calibre talent.
-These are all things that keep an agency in the trade media and keep their reputation current.
+Attracting new, high-calibre talent.
+These all keep an agency in the trade media and its reputation current.

-A tier one agency, in its category, would be of a size that infers success, be on the ascendancy with a number of new business or award wins that keep it in the trade media.
+A tier one agency, in its category, would be of a size that infers success, be on the ascendancy with several new business or award wins that keep it in the trade media.
 And it would be a place talented people talk about wanting to join.

 Tier three is all of the agencies nobody is talking about.
 It is not about their work.
 It is simply industry perception.
 They may have terrific people.
 Have happy, successful clients.
 Picking up occasional new business.
 But they are under the radar.

 It is not because they are small.
 There are some big agencies in this group.
 It is simply about perception and reputation.
-If no-one is talking about you then you end up in tier three.
+If no one talks about you, you end up in tier three.
 Yet there are some excellent agencies in tier three if you know how to find them.

 Price based tiers

-Beyond perception, but also closely aligned is the price or cost tiered approach to classifying agencies.
-The higher profile and the larger agencies are seen as attracting the better, higher-priced talent and therefore would be considered tier one agencies simply on the price that talent is then billed out.
-This means the high-profile agencies are therefore the most expensive at tier one and the mid-priced agencies are tier two, and the cheap, low-cost agencies are tier three.
+Beyond perception, but also closely aligned, is the price or cost-tiered approach to classifying agencies.
+The higher profile and the larger agencies are seen as attracting the better, higher-priced talent and, therefore, would be considered tier-one agencies simply on the price that talent is billed out.
+This means the high-profile agencies are, therefore, the most expensive at tier one, the mid-priced agencies are at tier two, and the cheap, low-cost agencies are at tier three.

-If you look at the hourly rate cards of various agencies within a market, you will find a spread of fees that will range from low to average to high.
-This approximates to the same three-tiered approach.
+Looking at the hourly rate cards of various agencies within a market, you will find a spread of fees ranging from low to average to high.
+This approximates the same three-tiered approach.
 But there is a classic flaw in this approach.
 Very few agencies will have a standard rate card.
-Even if they do, it is rarely applied uniformly across all clients of that agency.
+It is rarely applied uniformly across all agency clients, even if they do.

 The idea that an agency has one basic fee level for all clients is a myth.
-The fees charged to clients by an agency are determined on a number of variables.
+The fees charged to clients by an agency are determined by several variables.
 These can include the size of the client, the size of the project, the negotiating skills of the client/procurement team, the opportunity the client offers and more.

-There are many high profile, large agencies that are charging some of their client’s hourly rates more suited to a low-cost agency.
-Just as there are some low-cost agencies that have clients paying rates suggestive of a high-profile, tier-one agency.
-Therefore, judging an agency based on declared fees can be misleading.
+Many high-profile, large agencies charge some clients hourly rates more suited to a low-cost agency.
+Just as some low-cost agencies have clients paying rates suggestive of a high-profile, tier-one agency, judging an agency based on declared fees can be misleading.

 Size based tiers

-And how does size translate for some of the agency brands owned by the large holding companies?
+And how does size translate for some agency brands owned by large holding companies?
 Some of these global agency brands now find themselves in some markets with fewer FTEs than many of their independent competitors.
-But they belong to a big network, so is it the network size that drags them up to tier one?
+But they belong to a big network, so is the network size dragging them up to tier one?
 Or the local office size drags them back to tier three?

 Big is not always better or more beautiful.